miaomiaoCharles/SPCCP-Miner/README.md

 Whether the user inputs the data themselves or reads it from . /data folder, the data should follow the following format:

-First, the first few rows show the neighbor relationship between roads.
+To begin with, the first few rows show the neighbor relationship between roads.
 We indicate the road name in the first position of each row, followed by the neighboring road of that road.
 For example, this row indicate that the road of A has two neighbor roads: C and I.

 ```cpp
 A C I